rajeshrinet/pystokes-misc/gallery/pystokes-faq.md

 * **What is autophoretic transport**?
 The autophoretic particles self-propel due to a non-equilibrium process, such as chemical reactions on their surface.
 The phrase auto-phoresis is used interchangeably with self-phoresis.

-* **What is self-diffusiophoretic motion of active particles** Active particles are distinguished by the fact that the slip velocity does not result from an externally imposed field, but is spontaneously generated  in response to gradients of phoretic fields
+* **What is self-diffusiophoretic motion of active particles** Active particles are distinguished by the fact that the slip velocity does not result from an externally imposed field, but is spontaneously generated  in response to gradients of phoretic fields.
+A particle is “active” if it creates the phoretic field itself (for example, by a built-in chemical asymmetry on its surface), and the resulting phenomena is called self-phoresis

 ![Image](https://raw.githubusercontent.com/rajeshrinet/pystokes-misc/master/gallery/figs/self-diffusiophoresis.jpg)

 ## Hydrodynamic interactions

-PyStokes allows to compute phoretic and/or hydrodynamic interactions in active colloidal suspensions.
-The PyStokes library can also compute hydrodynamically correlated Brownian motion, and thus, allows the study of the interplay between passive, active, and Brownian contributions to motion.
+* **What equation does PyStokes solve**?
+PyStokes allows to compute phoretic and/or hydrodynamic interactions in active colloidal suspensions, when these interactions can be described by the solutions of, respectively, the Laplace and Stokes equations.
+The PyStokes library can also compute hydrodynamically correlated Brownian motion.
+Thus it allows the study of the interplay between passive, active, and Brownian contributions to motion.

+* **Does PyStokes resolve fluid degrees of freedom?**  PyStokes allows freedom from grids, both in the bulk of the fluid and on the particle boundaries.
+PyStokes uses analytical solutions for the boundary integral equation of Stokes flow which reduces the dimensionality of the problem from a three-dimensional one in volume $V$ to a two-dimensional one on surface $S$ of the particles.